peteboothroyd/tfx/docs/guide/examplegen.md

 ## Custom ExampleGen

-Note: this feature is only available after TFX 0.14.

-If the currently available ExampleGen components don't fit your needs, create a custom ExampleGen, which will include a new executor extended from BaseExampleGenExecutor.
+If the currently available ExampleGen components don't fit your needs, you can create a custom ExampleGen, which will enable you to read from different data sources or in different data formats.

 ### File-Based ExampleGen